 - 4GCommunity Ending Non-Profit Sprint Based Unlimited Hotspot Benefit Posted on: October 23, 2017

 - Calyx Institute Offering Unlimited & Unthrottled Sprint Service Posted on: September 26, 2016

-- PCs for People & Connectall.org - Available to only qualifying low income households.
-Monthly service comes out to about $10/month if prepaid for a year.
+- PCs for People - Available only to qualifying low-income households.
+Monthly service comes out to about $15/month, plus equipment purchase.